Hodge Equity Release Conveyancing Panel Information

 Read More

-Do publish figures exists regarding the Hodge Equity Release conveyancing panel size as well as the number of conveyancing firms dismissed each year?
+Do publish figures exists disclosing the Hodge Equity Release conveyancing panel size as well as the number of conveyancing firms dismissed each year?

-With banks and property lawyers working so closely together it is surprising that there has not been greater demand for the introduction of a bit of transparency regarding not just the figures for the Hodge Equity Release conveyancing panel but for all mortgage panel listings
+With mortgage companies and solicitors working so closely together it is surprising that there has not been greater demand for the introduction of a bit of transparency regarding not just the figures for the Hodge Equity Release conveyancing panel but for all bank panels

-my firm’s membership of the Hodge Equity Release conveyancing panel was suspended but was reinstated on appeal, do I need to disclose these details on my application for CQS accreditation?
+Our membership of the Hodge Equity Release conveyancing panel was suspended but was reinstated on appeal, do I need to disclose this information on my application for CQS accreditation?

-We would recommend that you supply details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
-This should not adversely impact your firm’s application but gives the Law Society viability as to what has gone on.
+It would be advisable to supply details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
+This should not adversely impact your application but gives the Law Society viability as to what has occured.

-Our practice is on the Hodge Equity Release conveyancing panel and all set to complete a remortgage within the next few weeks.
-My papers do not include a Legal Charge for the client to sign.
+Our practice is on the Hodge Equity Release conveyancing panel and all set to complete a purchase shortly.
+My file does not contain a Legal Charge for the client to sign.
 Who do I contact at Hodge Equity Release to get a duplicate Deed?

-You should get in touch with Hodge Equity Release to obtain standard documents.
-The CML Handbook contains an explicit inquiry for banks to cite who to contact to obtain standard documents.
+You would be advised to communicate with Hodge Equity Release to obtain standard documents.
+The CML Handbook contains an individual inquiry for banks to establish who to contact to obtain standard documents.
 Hodge Equity Release in their Part 2’s state:

-Always remember to quote the firm’s Hodge Equity Release solicitors panel reference.
+Don’t forget to disclose your Hodge Equity Release solicitors panel number.

 Find a Lawyer on the Hodge Equity Release Conveyancing Panel